-As part of our key position retention strategy, we offer a bonus that is tied to the long-term results of the BMV Group and the stock price performance compared to a benchmark.
-This bonus can represent up to 20% of total compensation and its payment is deferred over five years.
+As part of our key position retention strategy, a bonus is given to certain directors that is subject to the long-term results of BMV Group.
+This bonus represents up to 20% of the total compensation and its payment is deferred over five years.
+57% of senior management are eligible for this bonus.

-In 2024, we will begin a project to update the long-term retention plan to retain key talent and motivate commitment, aligning the interests of employees and shareholders.
-It is noteworthy that we aim to include employees at all levels.
+In 2024, a project to update the long-term retention plan will commence to ensure external competitiveness and internal equity.
+The new strategy seeks to retain key talent and motivate commitment, aligning the interests of staff and shareholders.
+We aim to include all levels of staff and incentives will be granted accordingly.